-Using a different profile icon To replace the profile icon, or provide more content, extend the icon/user/default view.

-Adding to the context menu The context menu can be expanded by registering a plugin hook for "register" "menu:user_hover", the following sections have special meaning:

-- default for non-active links (eg to read a blog) - admin for links accessible by administrators only
+- Using a different profile icon To replace the profile icon, or provide more content, extend the icon/user/default view. - Adding to the context menu The context menu can be expanded by registering a plugin hook for "register" "menu:user_hover", the following sections have special meaning: - default for non-active links (eg to read a blog) - admin for links accessible by administrators only

-In each case, the user in question will be passed as \$params['entity'].
+Figura 8: The Elgg context menu In each case, user in question will the be passed as \$params['entity'].